CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 For example, ``{"water","salt"}`` may be the set of names for a design space with two ingredients.
 Labels provide a way to map a string to a set of ingredient names.
 For example, salt can be labelled as a solute by specifying the mapping ``{"solute": {"salt"}}``.
-An ingredient may be given multiple labels, and these labels are static.
-An ingredient will always be given all applicable labels when present in a formulation.
+An ingredient may be given multiple labels, and an ingredient will always be given all applicable labels when present in a formulation.

 Constraints restrict the total number or fractional amount of ingredients in formulations sampled from the design space.
 There are three types of constraint that can be specified as part of a formulation design space: